mwarning/openwrt-examples/README.md

 1. Create a soft link called git-src in the same folder of your package Makefile.
 I needs to point to the .git folder of your local repository checkout.
 ```
-ln -s /my/own/project/repo/example3/.git lede/package/example3/git-src
+ln -s /my/own/project/repo/example3/.git openwrt/package/example3/git-src
 ```

-2. Call `make menuconfig` in your lede folder and enable this feature:
+2. Call `make menuconfig` in your openwrt folder and enable this feature:
 ```
 "Advanced configuration options (for developers)" => "Enable package source tree override"
 ```

-3. In your git repository folder, create new commits and then rebuild your package in the lede folder:
+3. In your git repository folder, create new commits and then rebuild your package in the openwrt folder:

 ```
 make package/example3/{clean,compile} V=s